premieroctet/directus-extension-sql-panel/README.md

 # SQL Panel - Directus extension

-This is a custom interface for [Directus](https://directus.io/) that allows you to display result of custom SQL queries in a panel.
+This is a custom interface for [Directus](https://directus.io/) that allows you to display result of your SQL queries in a table.

 ## Installation